John-Varghese-EH/aiml-Checkers-Game-AI/ProjectReport.md

 ## Executive Summary

-This project implements an intelligent Checkers game AI using **Prolog** and the **Negamax algorithm**, a variant of the classic Minimax algorithm.
-The AI demonstrates the power of declarative programming in solving adversarial search problems.
-By leveraging Prolog's backtracking and unification capabilities, the implementation achieves a compact yet powerful decision-making engine capable of playing Checkers at intermediate to advanced levels.
+This project implements a declarative Checkers AI using **Prolog** and the **Negamax algorithm**, a variant of the Minimax algorithm.
+This AI system shows how declarative programming helps solve adversarial search problems.
+It takes advantage of Prolog's backtracking and unification mechanisms to implement a compact but powerful decision-making engine that can play Checkers at an intermediate to advanced level.

-**Key Achievements:**
+**Highlights Include:**
--  Fully functional Checkers AI with configurable difficulty levels
+-  Fully operational Checkers AI with a configurable level of difficulty
 -  Efficient Negamax search with alpha-beta pruning
--  Declarative board representation and rule system
+-  Declarative board representation and rules system
 -  Heuristic evaluation function for strategic play
--  Clean, maintainable codebase with comprehensive documentation
+-  Clean and maintainable code base well documented

 ---